If the circle provides sanctuary, touches the heart, and guides us on our path, it’s a healing circle.

 What are the Circle roles?

-• Every member of the circle has an equal voice and is responsible for the leadership of their own healing.
+• Every member of the circle has an equal voice and is responsible for their own healing.

 • 4 roles can help the circle flow smoothly:

-• The Host convenes and pays attention to flow of the circle.
+• The Host convenes and pays attention to the flow of the circle.

 • The Guardian watches time, holds the bell, and protects the agreements.

-• A scribe can keep notes if the circle chooses.
+• A scribe can keep notes if the circle participants choose.

 • Allow a time for social interaction—refreshments, warm welcome, casual conversation

-• Harvesting/Learning – learn from collective wisdom in room or outside resources; can be done in conversational mode.
+• Harvesting/learning – learn from collective wisdom in the circle.

-• Healing Circles are safe environments for those with a common condition to share their experiences and harvest collective wisdom.
+• Healing circles are a space for those with a common condition to share their experiences and harvest collective wisdom.

-• Learning Circles are for those who share an interest in a topic or wish to develop a healing skill.
+• Learning circles are for those who share an interest in a topic or wish to develop a skill.

 • By creative expression – Examples: Ritual, art, poetry, music, and movement

-• By addressing soul questions – Examples: Meaning & purpose, grief, fear, and uncertainty
+• By addressing soul questions – Examples: Meaning & purpose, grief, fear, uncertainty, and joy

 • Deepening our own personal work – Examples: Love, trust, compassion, and gratitude.